Skip to main content

 Summer Research Labs is the summer edition of our Princeton Labs program.
 Real mentorship, real rigor, arranged into 8 weeks.
 Students meet twice a week and work independently between sessions: reading, experiments, coding, data collection, writing.

 Mixed labs within each group.
-Students can work on different projects across any of our four labs.
+Students can work on different projects across any of our five labs.
 Open to new and existing students.
 Middle school, high school, and homeschool.
 No prior research experience required for most labs.

 For full details on how our labs work, expectations, and what makes them unique, see the Princeton Labs page.